-Upon successful completion of this course, the student will be able to:
+After completion of the course, the student will be able to

 - 1. Indentify the various types of gears. - 2.
 Select a gear drive for practical purpose. - 3.
 Analyze the gyroscopic effects for practical life. - 4.
 Solve a balancing problem. - 5.
 Do the balancing of practical devices to reduce vibration. - 6.
 Do force analysis of mechanisms